ybyzek/theniledev-examples/data-plane/pulumi/README.md

 command receives, and will synchronize accordingly.
 Deleting an instance in your control plane will result in destruction of the corresponding Pulumi stack.

-With the current implementation of the [reconciler](src/commands/reconcile/index.ts), if the reconciler stops running for a period of time and then restarts, the events that occurred during the down time are handled as follows:
+With the current implementation of the [reconciler example](src/commands/reconcile/index.ts), if the reconciler stops running for a period of time and then restarts, the events that occurred during the down time are handled as follows: